totalspectrum/spin2cpp/doc/basic.md

 ### LONGINT

 A signed 64 bit integer.
 The unsigned version of this is `ulongint`.
-This type is not yet fully implemented.
+This type is implemented, but the implementation is new; please report any bugs.

 ### LONGFILL